 And for whatever reason, we stupidly allow ourselves to be convinced that socialism may work this time.

-And then there is always there's something about the American people and spirit of the American people that the fight for liberty and the fight for freedom never ends.
+And then there is always, there's something about the American people and spirit of the American people that the fight for liberty and the fight for freedom never ends.

-And they're gonna see, and it's gonna be very quickly.
+And they're going to see, and it's going to be very quickly, do you miss me yet?

 Why did I care?

-Things are so much better then.
+Things were so much better then.

 They don't even realize how addicted to hating this man they've become.